mt-upc/Re-Se-TOX/README.md

 # ReSeTOX: Re-learning attention weights for toxicity mitigation in machine translation

-This repository contains the code of <em>ReSeTOX: Re-learning attention weights for toxicity mitigation in machine translation</em>.
+This repository contains the code of <em>ReSeTOX: Re-learning attention weights for toxicity mitigation in machine translation</em> which is based on the original implementation from: [ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic](https://github.com/YoadTew/zero-shot-image-to-text).

 ## Abstract